marialyk77/Coffee-Rewards/README.md

 )
 ```

-- **Income:** Originally, it was Whole Number, I changed it to 'Fixed Decimal Number'.

-**B**. **Filtering rows**:

--**Age column:** Rows with an age of 118 were removed, as they consistently lacked additional information, including gender and income.
-Filtering out these rows also eliminated all previously null entries in other columns.
+-**Age:** Rows with an age of 118 were removed.
+Filtering out these rows also eliminated all null entries in the 'Gender' and 'Income' columns.

 ![image](https://github.com/user-attachments/assets/1fb84450-eb25-4396-81b4-7aecfbe7a250)